Jamie Green

-James Roger "Jamie" Green (born 14 June 1982) is a British professional racing driver.
-He last raced for Audi Sport Team Rosberg in the 2020 DTM season, where he achieved 3 podiums and finished 8th in the standings.
+James Roger Green (born 14 June 1982) is a British professional racing driver.
+He last raced for Audi Sport Team Rosberg in the 2020 DTM season, where he achieved three podiums and finished eighth in the standings.

 Early career

 Green was born in Leicester.
-At the age of 10, he entered BriSCA Ministox and won the British Championship in his first season.
+At the age of ten, he entered BriSCA Ministox and won the British Championship in his first season.
 He then progressed to karting, finishing runner-up in the Junior TKM series in 1996.

-In 1997, he moved up to the Junior ICA Winter Series, in which he won the title, and finished runner-up in the McLaren Mercedes Champions of the Future series.
+In 1997, Green moved up to the Junior ICA Winter Series, in which he won the title, and finished runner-up in the McLaren Mercedes Champions of the Future series.
 He won the Formula A Winter Series in 2000, then finished runner-up in British Formula A in 2001.
 He dovetailed the British campaign with the European Formula A championship during 2000 and 2001, in which he achieved two race wins.

 Formula Renault

-Green's first season in single seater formula cars was spent in the British Formula Renault Winter Series in 2001, in which he achieved a best race finish of 2nd place.
+Green's first season in single seater formula cars was spent in the British Formula Renault Winter Series in 2001, in which he achieved a best race finish of second place.
 The 2002 season was spent in the British Formula Renault championship with Fortec Racing, finishing the year as championship runner-up with two race wins.
 He also made a one-off appearance in the Formula Renault Eurocup with Fortec's European operation.
 His Formula Renault career culminated with a win in the Asian Formula Renault Challenge at Macau in November 2002.